aurielfournier/CV/Auriel_Fournier_CV.md

 -
 *In Review* **Fournier, A.M.V.,** Mengel, D.C., Gbur, E., Raedeke, A., Krementz, D.G. *Waterbird community response to early autumn wetland flooding enables multi-species management*
 -
-*In Review* **Fournier, A.M.V.,** Bond, A.L., Holford, A, Leighton, M. *The False Promise of Unpaid Work: Detrimental Effects of Internships to Science Graduates’ Careers*
+*In Review* **Fournier, A.M.V.,** Bond, A.L., Holford, A, Leighton, M. *The False Promise of Unpaid Work: Detrimental Effects of Internships to Science Graduates* Careers*
 -
 *In Review* **Fournier, A.M.V.,** Shave, A., Fischer, J., Siegrist, J., Ray, J., Savage, A., Chesky, T., MacIntosh, M., Fraser, K. *Testing the island habitat-selection hypothesis for a long-distance migratory songbird*
 --->